GreptimeTeam/docs/docs/v0.4/en/reference/sql/range.md

 +---------------------+-------+----------------------------------+
 ```

-## BY OPTION
+## `BY` Option

-`BY` Option describes the aggregate key.
+`BY` option describes the aggregate key.
 If this field is not given, the primary key of the table is used as the aggregate key by default.
 If the table does not specify a primary key, the `BY` keyword cannot be omitted.

 Suppose we have a tale `host` with the following data: